-- 1. Call the Chamber to Order. - 2.
-Take roll and confirm the seating chart.

-Each student should be seated where he/she is assigned. - 3.
-Distribute the appropriate placard (if used) to each student.
-Report any errors to the Contest official in the Tab Room. - 4.
+- 1. Call the Chamber to Order. - Take roll and confirm the seating chart.Each student should be seated where he/she is assigned. - 3.
+Distribute the appropriate placard to each student.
+Report any errors to the State Clerk in the Tab Room. - 4.
 Introduce the parliamentarian and the two scorers to the chamber. - 5.
 Assist the Parliamentarian with auditions and elections for Presiding officer.
-Parliamentarian has details of how to audition PO candidates.
+Parliamentarian has details of how to audition Presiding Officer candidates.